Free Museums In Athens Greece In 2023

 You can find more information on the official website of the Hellenic Ministry of Culture – there’s a downloadable file.

-Children, young people and students from EU countries with a valid student ID, generally have free (or sometimes discounted) access to most of the museums in Athens.
-An identification card or other proof of ID is necessary.
-Check each museum’s individual website for more info.
+Children, young people and students from EU countries with a valid student ID, have free or discounted access to most of the museums in Athens.
+Again, check each museum’s individual website for more info.

 Free art galleries in Athens